I'm on Windows and GCS doesn't start! How come?

 selecting Configure, then copying everything in the Path field in the settings tab that comes up.

-- When the command is run, it will start listing the files it is converting.
-Once it finishes, you can
+When the command is run, it will start listing the files it is converting.
+Once it finishes, you can close

-close the terminal.
-If the command gives you an error instead of listing your files, go back to step
+the terminal.
+If the command gives you an error instead of listing your files, go back to step 3 and try

-3 and try again, double checking that your file paths are correct and that you're typing everything
+again, double checking that your file paths are correct and that you're typing everything correctly, spaces

 - Open GCS and verify that you can open your data files.